Educate your child at home

 Any parent/guardian can choose to do this as long as they provide an efficient education that is suitable for the age, ability and aptitude of the child.

-In line with the Scottish Government we aim is to issue a decision within 6 weeks of the receipt of the original application.
+In line with the Scottish Government guidance, we aim to issue a decision within 6 weeks of the receipt of the original request.
 Until consent is granted the young person remains on the school roll and should attend school.

-If a family have moved into the Highland Council area from another local authority area in Scotland or another nation, the parents/guardians do not require the consent of the authority to educate a child at home.
-However, we do encourage families to contact us as the advice we can provide & the information about services for school aged children provided by the NHS, further education providers and Skills Development Scotland is found to be very helpful by families educating their children at home.
+If a family have moved into the Highland Council area from another local authority area in Scotland or another nation, the parents/guardians do not require the consent of the authority for home education.
+However, we do encourage families to contact us as the advice we can provide and the information about services for school aged children provided by the NHS, further education providers and Skills Development Scotland is found to be very helpful by families home educating.
+This is a signposting service of information in the public domain.

 What kind of education do parents need to provide?

-Parents/guardians who choose to educate their children at home do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
+Parents/guardians who choose home education do not have to follow the traditional school curriculum and do not have to use a fixed timetable that keeps to school hours and terms.
 They need to demonstrate that they are providing an education that is suitable for the child, with appropriate variety, resources and access to other children.
+The Scottish Government state in section 6.3 of their guidance that education authorities may reasonably expect that parents/guardians provision of home education includes the following characteristics –

-It is the parent's/guardian's responsibility to provide the curriculum and resources and to meet any costs associated with this.
+It is the parent's/guardian's responsibility to meet any costs associated with the above.

 What about formal qualifications?

-Parents/guardians educating their children at home can make arrangements for their children to sit formal exams (for example, through their local college).
+Parents/guardians home educating can make arrangements for their children to sit formal exams (for example, through their local college).

 Parents/guardians are responsible for any costs associated with this.